sammickns/python_for_maya/README.md

 # python_for_maya

-Where I practice learning python for maya to create tools and simple scripts for pipeline use
+Where I practice learning python for maya to create tools and simple scripts for pipeline use.

+renameObjects.py only works with selected objects